baloo/nixos-firmware/README.md

 the encryption key by making sure a trusted kernel image has been loaded.
 This would ensure IP does not leak.

-### Recovery image
+### Recovery image (clean image)

-Instead of a A/B system, we could have an A/B/Recovery layout, with a smaller firmware for the recovery.
-This could be the image written by CCI.
+Instead of an A/B system, we could have an A/B/Recovery layout, with a smaller firmware for the recovery.
+Recovery could be the image written by CCI.
 And recovery image does not need to carry IP, and does not need to be encrypted.

-### Disk encryption
+### Data encryption

 TPM could be used as root device for disk encryption of appliance data.
+Kernel/initramfs needs to provide the disk with the encryption key on boot.

 Note: it would probably require hardware-encryption capable disks (same model but different SKU than the disks we currently use in production).